 - Cut 1-1.5 in. at the bottom of each stem before placing in fresh water with flower food.

-- Replace water every other day.
+- Replace water every three days.

 - Misting all of your tropical flowers daily will keep them moist and maintain their fresh look.